CodeToCommunicate/CoCoLessons/08_git_part_2.md

 ## How to track branches | Como traquear ramas

-By default, local and remote branches have nothing to do with each other.
+By default, local branches don't aitomatically "appear" in the remote repository on GitHub.
-They are stored and managed as independent objects in _git_.
-But in real life, of course, local and remote branches often do have a relationship with each other.
-**Such a relationship can be modelled in _git_: one branch (typically a local one) can "track" another one (typically remote)**.
+_git_ will track all chances made in a local branch after we type:

 ---

-Por default, las ramas locales y remotas no tienen nada que ver entre sí, debido a que se almacenan y administran como objetos independientes en _git_.
-Pero en la vida real, por supuesto, las ramas locales y remotas a menudo tienen un relación entre sí.
-**Tal relación se puede modelar en _git_: una rama (típicamente local) puede "rastrear" a otra (típicamente remota)**.

-Therefore, to track a remote branch: | Por lo tanto, para rastrear una rama remota:
+Por defecto, las ramas que se crean de forma local no "aparecen" automáticamente en el repositorio remoto en GitHub.
+_git_ traqueará los cambios hechos en la rama local después de tipear:

 ```
 $ git push --set-upstream origin <new-branch-name>
 ```

+With the `--set-upstream` option, we are telling to _git_ to connect the branch `<new-branc>` with to the _origin_ which is the remote repository on GitHub.

-Once such a tracking relationship has been established, a couple of things will become a lot easier: most notably, when pushing or pulling.
+Once such a tracking relationship has been established, a couple of things will become a lot easier: most notably, when _pushing_ or _pulling_.

 ---

+Entonces, con la opción `--set-upstream`, estamos diciéndole a _git_ que conecte la rama `<new-branch>` con el _origin_ que es el repositorio remoto en GitHub.

-Una vez que se haya establecido dicha relación de seguimiento, las acciones de push and pull serán mucho más fáciles.
+Una vez que se haya establecido dicha relación de seguimiento, las acciones de _push_ and _pull_ serán mucho más fáciles.